akwick/gotcha/tests.md

 $ cd tests
 $ go test
 ```
+The alternative is to use the following command:
 ## Run only one special test case

 If you want to run only one special test case in one package, you have to add the -run parameter to the go test command.
 The Argument of the parameter is the name of the test case.
 The tool runs all tests which match to the argument.